lpabon/teleport/rfd/0043-kubeaccess-multiparty.md

     // KUBERNETES means a session initiated via Kubernetes Access.
     KUBERNETES = 1;

+    // SSH means a standard SSH session initiated via `tsh` or web.
+    SSH = 2;
 }

-// SessionRequestState represents the state of a request for escalated privilege. enum SessionRequestState {
+// SessionState represents the state of a session. enum SessionState {
     // PENDING variant represents a session that is waiting on participants to fulfill the criteria
     // to start the session.
     PENDING = 0;

-    // FULFILLED variant represents a session that has had it's criteria for starting
+    // RUNNING variant represents a session that has had it's criteria for starting
     // fulfilled at least once and has transitioned to a RUNNING state.
-    FULFILLED = 1;
+    RUNNING = 1;

+    // TERMINATED variant represents a session that is no longer running and due for removal.
+    TERMINATED = 2;
 }
 ```